scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 At the time of writing, ``Delta`` only implements a workflow for ECEI data and this design choice minimizes the number of classes present in the framework.
-Grouping the data analysis methods by diagnostic also allows to collectively execute diagnostic-specific pre-transformations that are best performed after transfer to the ``processor``.
+Grouping the data analysis methods by diagnostic also allows to execute diagnostic-specific pre-transformations that are best performed after transfer to the ``processor`` collectively.
 One may wish for example to distribute calculations of the 18336 channel pair combinations among multiple ``task`` instances.
 This approach lets us seamlessly do that.
 Once the requirements and use cases have stabilized we will explore suitable generalizations such as object factories for the ``task_list`` class.

 In summary, the architecture of ``Delta`` implements data streaming using time-stepping interface of ADIOS and data analysis using PEP 3148 compatible executors.
 In order to increase performance we choose to use two PoolExecutors.
-The first executor is used to execute shor Fourier Transformations of the the input data for the entire analysis task group.
+The first executor is used to execute short Fourier Transformations of the the input data for the entire analysis task group.
 The second pool executor is available for running the analysis kernels and immediate storage of the results.